Clifton-Lee/Clifton-Lee/README.md

 # Greetings, Everyone! 👋🏾
 Thank you for looking over my data science project repositories.

-I like working with data, and I hope you enjoy the projects that I have created during my spare time.
+I love working with data, and I hope you enjoy the projects that I have created during my spare time.

 ---
 ### **😊 About me**